-For most of human history, being kicked out of a group would mean death alone in the wilderness.
+For most of human history, being kicked out of a tribe would mean death alone in the wilderness.
 Without modern technology we couldn’t live on our own.
 We’re social animals and we win against the other animals not with bigger teeth, sharper claws, stronger muscles, but by working together in groups.
 So we are predominately preoccupied with identifying how our beliefs will be interpreted by others, rather than examining if they’re true.
 In fact the more the belief differs from our model of reality, the more important it becomes to group cohesion, because it becomes a costly signifier that you’re “one of us”.
 If holding a belief is too costly, there will be a tipping point where you’d leave the group.
 So the costlier the belief you hold on behalf of the group, the greater your devotion to the group.
 We likely wouldn’t believe these things in isolation, but maintaining good relations with your spouse, family, tribe, church, military unit, or workplace can easily outweigh other considerations.

 Adopting group beliefs help us blend in as one of the crowd, so as to not attract too much unwanted attention from those in charge.
 In groups whose power is threatened, it can be a matter of life or death.
 As Voltaire says, "It is dangerous to be right in matters on which the established authorities are wrong”.
 The rational strategy is often to believe the irrational.
-Those with the highest similarity of beliefs as a way to demonstrate loyalty with those in power.
-Flattery works at the highest level, and it’s hard to climb the ranks (or avoid the chopping block) without showing you’re on side.
-The exact opposite – professing beliefs that run counter to authority – is a high-risk-high-reward approach, which makes you a target in the short term, in favor of long term success if your band of rebels manages to topple the current regime.
-Adopting really fringe or contrarian beliefs can be a form of Aposematism – a signal that you’re not worth attacking – which is likely the mechanism through which conspiracy theories persist.
+Those with the highest similarity of beliefs demonstrate loyalty with those in power.
+Flattery works even at the highest level, and it’s hard to climb the ranks (or avoid the chopping block) without showing you’re on side.
+However if group beliefs stray too far from reality – if they force adoption of obviously incorrect and costly beliefs – they’re in a position of instability.
+From there they can be violently and unpredictably corrected.